 In May of 2015, UMCPF acquired the land parcel on U.S. Route 1, across from the University, for approximately \$5.4 million.
 At closing, UMCPF entered into a 75 year ground lease agreement with the hotel developer and construction on the hotel facility commenced.
 UMCPF received 12 months of ground rent from the developer in May of 2015 and recorded the pre-paid portion of the rent payment as deferred revenue on the Statement of Financial Position for the year ending June 30, 2016.
-Commencing with the ground rent payment due in May of 2016, the developer began paying the ground rent on a monthly installment basis per the terms of the ground lease agreement.
+Commencing with the ground rent payment due in May of 2017, the developer began paying the ground rent on a monthly installment basis per the terms of the ground lease agreement.

-Construction on the hotel and conference center began in mid-2015 and the project is over 50% complete with an anticipated opening date sometime in mid-2017.
+Construction on the hotel and conference center began in mid-2015 and the project was substantially complete in August 2017.
+The formal opening date is scheduled for October 2017.